rumoncarter/Technology-Code-of-Practice/README.md

 Read the GOV.UK proposition guide to make sure your content is appropriate for publication on GOV.UK.

+[/end UK exemplars]

 9. Integrate and adapt technology

 Your technology should adapt to future demands and work with existing technologies, processes and infrastructure in your organisation.

 To meet point 9 of the Technology Code of Practice your plan or design must show how your technology project or programme integrates into your organisation.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.

 How integration helps your programme

 Good integration means making sure your new technology works with legacy solutions without limiting your ability to adapt to future demands or upgrade systems.